arislam-cs28/ult-writer-materials/README.md

 1. Download the full repo by clicking on <>CODE
 2. Download the ZIP file
 3. Extract all the files
 4. Put the STL files you want to print into your favorite 3D printer studio / slicer software!
+5. For models with the same print settings, you can print them on the same plate.
+Just make sure that they are spaced out to prevent warping and stringiness.

 ### Method Two